tradecloud/tradecloud-docs-api-v2/checklist.md

 ### Middleware or 1-1 connection?

-When you choose to build an API integration, lets look at the integration architecture:
+When building an API integration, lets look at the integration architecture:

-Do you have multiple business systems, like EPR, WMS and PLM systems, that have to integrate with Tradecloud?
+Do you have multiple business systems, like ERP, WMS and PLM systems, that have to integrate with Tradecloud?
 Do you already or plan to integrate with the outside world, like webshops and logistics partners?
 In these cases it is recommended to use message-oriented middleware.

 Some Tradecloud customers buy middleware like [ConnectPlaza](https://www.connectplaza.com/#1), [Mulesoft](https://www.mulesoft.com/), [Orbis](https://www.orbis-software.nl/) and [WebMethods](https://www.softwareag.com/en_corporate/platform/integration-apis/webmethods-integration.html).
-Be aware you still have to build message flows & data transformations.
+Be aware you still have to build and maintain message flows & data transformations and install and configure the middleware components.

 Some Tradecloud customers build on Microsoft [Azure Integration Services](https://azure.microsoft.com/en-us/products/category/integration) mostly using [API Management](https://azure.microsoft.com/en-us/products/api-management), [Logic Apps](https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-overview) and [Service Bus](https://azure.microsoft.com/en-us/products/service-bus).